BitBoxSwiss/2FA-app/README.md

 To install on an Android phone, connect it to your computer and type  `cordova run android`.
 Developer permissions are explained here https://developer.android.com/tools/device.html.

-To install on an iPhone, replace `android` with `ios`.
-Then open the file `platforms/ios/Digital Bitbox QR.xcodeproj` in Xcode, select your iPhone device from the dropdown menu, and push the `Run` button.
-An iOS Developer Program membership, or a jailbroke phone, is required for installation.
+To install on an iPhone, replace `android` with `ios` and open the file `platforms/ios/Digital Bitbox QR.xcodeproj` in Xcode.
+An iOS Developer Program membership, or a jailbroke phone, is required.